mattsimoessilva/shopbridge_order/README.md

 - **Repositories** abstract persistence, making the service database-agnostic.
 - **Migrations** ensure schema evolution is tracked and reproducible.
 - **Tests** validate each layer independently (unit + integration).

 ---

+---

+## Prerequisites

+Before using this repository, ensure the following software is installed and properly configured:

+- **Python 3.9+**
+  - Used to run the FastAPI application and scripts locally.
+  - Ensure `python` and `pip` are correctly installed and available in your PATH.
+  - Verify installation with:
+    ```bash
+    python --version
+    pip --version
+    ```

+- **Git** >= 2.30
+  - Required for cloning the repository, managing submodules, and version control.
+  - Recommended to configure your global username and email:
+    ```bash
+    git config --global user.name "Your Name"
+    git config --global user.email "you@example.com"
+    ```

+- **SQLite**
+  - Used as the default local database for development and testing.
+  - No separate installation is needed if using the Python `sqlite3` module (included in standard library).

+---